dmdequin/msisdn-app-api/README.md

 ## Deployed App

-The app is hosted on an AWS EC2 instance.
-The frontend search of the API can be found at [http://ec2-34-239-104-90.compute-1.amazonaws.com/api/msisd/home/](http://ec2-34-239-104-90.compute-1.amazonaws.com/api/msisd/home/).
+The deployed app was hosted on an AWS EC2 instance.

-The documentation can be found at [http://ec2-34-239-104-90.compute-1.amazonaws.com/api/docs/](http://ec2-34-239-104-90.compute-1.amazonaws.com/api/docs/).
-The documentation shows the endpoints available and the actions possible at each endpoint (GET, POST, etc).
-It is also possible to test out the functionality of each endpoint using the documentation page.